hgdiaz/aspnetcore.ldap/README.md

         public string SearchFilter { get; set; }
     }
 Then we must create one of the most important classes in the project: the [Ldap Authentication Service](https://github.com/hgdiaz/aspnetcore.ldap/tree/master/aspnetcore.ldap/aspnetcore.ldap/Services)

+## Meta

+This is an open source project that welcomes contributions/suggestions/bug reports from those who use it.
+If you have any ideas on how to improve the sample, please [post an issue here on github](https://github.com/hgdiaz/aspnetcore.ldap/issues).